 Today the Wisconsin Academy Foundation is a separate nonprofit organization dedicated to managing the Wisconsin Academy’s endowment.
 Managed by the Foundation Board, the Foundation provides the Academy with a steady source of income, which in recent years represents approximately one-third of total funds for Academy operations.

-If you want to help secure the Academy's future, please consider a gift to the Wisconsin Academy Foundation.
-For questions about estate plan giving or the Academy Foundation, contact Amanda E. Shilling, director of development at 608-263-1692 x16.
+Help secure the Academy's future, please consider a gift to the Wisconsin Academy Foundation.